-Many of the topics we talk about on the podcast—climate, inclusion and diversity, and so on—center on the change toward more purpose-led behavior and strategy in the business world.
-If you're interested in what's behind that, why it matters, and what opportunities are available, that's what the series is about.
+Many of the topics we talk about on the podcast—climate, inclusion and diversity and so on—centre on the change toward more purpose-led behaviour and strategy in the business world.
+If you're interested in what's behind that, why it matters and what opportunities are available, that's what the series is about.

 What was the impetus for the podcast?